mbeale0/Unity3D-CodeMash-Workshop/Labs/lab6.md

 # Challenge - Create a Pause Menu

 It is time to use what you have learned and try it on your own!
 This is a lot of little pieces, so don't feel bad if you don't get it all!
-I just want you to at least try on your own, so when I show you, you know what went wrong and such.
-Feel free to use the hints you have and if you get stuck I'll show you how to do it.
-Let's try and take 10 minutes for this.
+Feel free to use the hints you have but try and take a few minutes before using the hints, and the solution is down below as well.

 ![Intro to Unity (1)](https://github.com/mbeale0/Unity-Intro-Project/assets/74221606/bf7b94a8-73da-49e2-a222-9279ea576bc0)